 We had our first hard freeze over a month ago.
 Most of the deciduous plants and perennials in my yard are now dormant—some with dry brown leaves still attached, others with bare stems.
 But remarkably, not everything looks dead.
 In fact, a surprising number of plants still sport green foliage.

 When you have a smaller yard, you want every plant to earn its keep.
 With fragrant yellow flowers, blue berries, and green leaves that turn purple in winter, Creeping Mahonia (aka Oregon Grape, Mahonia repens) definitely deserves a spot!

 Looking for year-round beauty and a plant that can handle a northern exposure, I planted six bearberries (Arctostaphylos uva-ursi) in our front yard this summer.
 Also known as kinnikinnick, bearberry is a good choice for Colorado, where it is native to the foothills and mountains.
 So far, I’m delighted to report that the plants are thriving.
 In fact, I can see a few green leaves poking up through the two feet of snow we got this week!

 We’ve been enjoying some glorious autumn foliage these past few weeks, but there are plenty of plants that remain stubbornly green.
 In fact, their leaves stay green no matter what the season—that’s why we call them evergreens.
-With winter just … Continue reading
+With winter just around the corner, I began to wonder—how do evergreens survive our cold winters?
+Why don’t they lose their leaves?

-I really don’t like junipers, but it’s not their fault.
-Rather, I blame the landscapers.
 Think of the countless homeowners who plant Pfitzer junipers (Juniperus chinensis ‘Pfitzeraiana’) in front of their living room windows, then shear them to a fraction of their normal size.
 That’s not fair to the plant, it’s unattractive, and it makes a lot of work for the gardener.

 Finally, manzanitas for Colorado gardeners!
 When we first moved to Colorado, back in 1993, I wanted to add some manzanitas to our ponderosa forest landscape, but the cultivars available weren’t deemed hardy enough for our 7000 foot elevation.
 I gave up and settled for Mahonia—not at all the same thing, but about the only broad-leafed evergreen I could get to grow in my yard.